cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The following functions and notation are used throughout the document.

 - For any object `x`, we write `len(x)` to denote its length in bytes.
-- For two byte strings `x` and `y`, write `x || y` to denote their concatenation.
+- For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
-- I2OSP(x, xLen): Converts a non-negative integer `x` into a byte string of specified length `xLen` as described in {{!RFC8017}}.
-Note that this function returns a byte string in big-endian byte order.
+- I2OSP(x, xLen): Converts a non-negative integer `x` into a byte array of specified length `xLen` as described in {{!RFC8017}}.
+Note that this function returns a byte array in big-endian byte order.

 All algorithms and procedures described in this document are laid out in a Python-like pseudocode.
+Each function takes a set of inputs and parameters and produces a set of output values.
+Parameters become constant values once the protocol variant and the ciphersuite are fixed.

 The `PrivateInput` data type refers to information that must be kept in secrecy, and the `PublicInput` data type indicates that it is not required to keep the information secret.
 These data types are opaque byte strings of arbitrary length no larger than 2^13 octets.

 String values such as "DeriveKeyPair", "Seed-", and "Finalize" are ASCII string literals.